blulady/fullstack-knowledge-base/CourseProject-TheBasics/Video_Notes.md

     - Reactive approach you define the structure of the form in TS, & HTML & you manually connect the two
         - complex
         - greater control

+## An Example Form
+- There is no action on the <form> tag pointing to a route, not specicying the method attribute which would be post, this form should not get submitted to a server, angular handles it

+## TD Creating the Form & Registering the Controls
+- to register the form
+    - in app.module.ts
+      `import { FormsModule } from '@angular/forms';`
+    - add it to your imports array
+    imports: [
+      BrowserModule,
+      FormsModule,
+    ]
+- Angular will automatically create a form for you ( a JS represenation of the form) when it detects a form element in HTML code
+-form element serving as a selector for "some Angular directive" to create that JS representation of the form
+- Angular will not automatically detect inputs in this form
+- to tell angular to use an input add ngModel & name=""to the end of the tag
+    - ngModel is a directive made availabel in the forms module
+- select is another type of HTML input so you can add ngModel & name to the end there